Getting a Work Permit in Canada

-- Get a job offer from an eligible Canadian Employer
+- Get a job offer from an eligible Canadian employer

-- Be eligible for a job in Canada (have no criminal record, offer no threat to national security, do not work for ineligible employers, be in good health and be prepared to leave Canada when the permit expires)
+- Be eligible for a job in Canada (have no criminal record, pose no threat to national security, do not work for ineligible employers, be in good health and be prepared to leave Canada when the permit expires)

 Open Work Permit

-You may be eligible for an open work permit if you’ve been included in an application for permanent residence, or application for permanent residence on humanitarian and compassionate grounds.
+You may be eligible for an open work permit if you’ve been included in an application for permanent residence, or an application for permanent residence on humanitarian and compassionate grounds.
 In this case, the application must fall under one of the following categories: